YannChich/Tower-of-Hanoi/README.md

 # Tower-of-Hanoi

-This Python program is a graphical implementation of the Towers of Hanoi, a famous recursive problem.
-It uses the Tkinter library to create a simple graphical interface for visualizing the disk movements between the towers.
+This Python program is a  implementation of the Towers of Hanoi, a famous recursive problem.
+It uses the Tkinter library to create a simple graphical interface for visualizing the disk movements.

 ### Prerequisites
 Before running the program, make sure you have Python installed on your machine.
 The program has been tested with Python 3.
 If you don't have Python yet, you can download it from the official Python website: https://www.python.org/